Ok, so one of the easiest things you can do to make a major dent in your toxin exposure is to stop using dryer sheets!

+I know it’s easy to do.
 The manufacturers cleverly avoid mentioning the accurate ingredient list used.
-They simply mention vague terms like ‘brighteners’ instead of listing down the names of the actual chemicals used.
+They simply mention vague terms like ‘brighteners’ instead of listing the names of the actual chemicals used.

-According to research, residues of such chemicals usually remain on clothing once they have been washed.
-This is especially true in the case of scented products.
+According to research, residues of such chemicals usually remain on clothing once they have been washed and this especially true in the case of scented products.

 The chemical fragrances are known to increase the risk of asthma and other health issues.

 Dryer Sheets And Their Toxins

 Dryer sheets are created from polyester sheets which have been treated with fabric softeners and fragrant chemicals.

 These chemicals coat the sheets with a layer which results in making your clothes feel softer and smell pleasant.

 The top 7 chemicals that are commonly found in dryer sheets can have an impact on your central nervous system.

 These chemicals include: